rpatelk/SimpleLibrary/README.md

 python LibraryTest.py
 in the directory containing the file.

-To update application infromation regarding books and libraries, pplease update the generate method in SimpleLibrary.py
+To update application infromation regarding books and libraries, please update the generate method in SimpleLibrary.py